bigdatalab/movingdata/README.md

 ### PlanetLab
 The PlanetLab setup files live in `eg/planetlab`.

-The file `nodes.txt` contains a list of PlanetLab nodes where the test web service workflows can be executed.
+The file `eg/planetlab/nodes.txt` contains a list of PlanetLab nodes where the test web service workflows can be executed.
+When the project was started, a command was used to retrieve this list of nodes from the PlanetLab [comon](http://comon.cs.princeton.edu) service.
+However, as of March 2013, this service does not respond to requests and thus the list of live nodes cannot be queried anymore.
+Since PlanetLab nodes tend to go offline, it might be possible that none of the nodes defined in `nodes.txt` work.

+The script file `eg/planetlab/pl.sh` is used to control the web services hosted on PlanetLab.

+`sh eg/planetlab/pl.sh deploy` copies the file in `eg/planetlab/cs4098/server.py` to every node defined in `nodes.txt`.

+`sh eg/planetlab/pl.sh install` installs the Python dependencies on all nodes.

+`sh eg/planetlab/pl.sh start` starts the web service on every node (accessible via HTTP on port 31415).

+`sh eg/planetlab/pl.sh stop` stops the web service on every node.

 ### PlanetLab setup